-In recent years, metamaterials have attracted significant attention from the scientific community.
+Metamaterials have attracted significant attention from the scientific community.
 These artificial materials exhibit exotic properties not normally found in nature.
 Examples include negative refraction (i.e. light bending in the ‘wrong’ direction), cloaking (as demonstrated by different research groups worldwide) and creation of perfect lenses.
 In conjunction with plasmonics, metamaterials also offer the possibility of creating sub-wavelength devices that may lead to the sought-after integration of electronic and optical devices on the same chip.

-Importantly, in recent years, the research agenda is shifting from fundamental studies to practical applications.
+In recent years, the research agenda is shifting from fundamental studies to practical applications.
 In particular the research in metamaterials in focusing on the development of novel metadevices, which incorporate widely tunable functional metamaterials for dynamic light control, sensing and imaging.
 We are working on the development of ultra-thin metamaterials - called metasurfaces - for the development on the next generation optical components, including beam-shapers, lenses and holograms.
 We aim to integrate such metasurfaces with electronic components to engineer their properties on demand.